rnentjes/nim-ludens/README.md

   - opengl
   - sfml

-## Ubuntu
+## Linux

-Install ubuntu package:
+Install package:

   - libcsfml-dev

 ## Windows

-Make sure sfml dll are on your PATH.
+Make sure the correct (32 or 64 bit) sfml dll's are on your PATH.
 You can find them in the dlls directory.
+Which kind of executables nimrod produces depends on the nimrod install you used.

 ## Mac